Ironhack-WDFT-Berlin-June-2020/guides/technical-interviews.md

 * If the company rejects you it could be you have to get better but what could also be is that they were not really looking for a junior developer but for someone with some years of experience - that is not your fault

 * Try not to loose your confidence !!! - best way not to loose it is to keep coding

+### Coding Challenges

+#### After the technical interview you typically get a coding challenge - this could be something like the ironcontacts lab

+#### Everything that is in the code you should be able to explain how it works

+#### Keep an eye on:

+* Clean formatting
+* Nice readme, info about installation / running the app, maybe explaining design choices
+* No console.log()s or unnecessary comments
+* Good naming of functions and variables
+* Readability